 To understand the basics of your policy’s conditions, it’s important to know that your policy is a contract between you and the underwriters; this is the company that agrees to compensate you in the event of a loss.
 (Square One is not the underwriter, we merely provide insurance on behalf of our underwriters, hence the term ‘insurance provider’.)
 Like all contracts, your policy has terms, conditions and exclusions, some of which are listed below:

 When your policy coverage applies: Your policy must be active at the time the loss or damage occurred for your claim to be eligible.
+In other words, insurance will not cover loss or damage that happened before the policy took force.

 Your duties after a loss: You must take all reasonable and necessary steps to prevent further damage when a loss happens.
 For example, if there is a pipe that bursts in your home, a reasonable homeowner would prevent further damage by shutting off the water valve to the affected area.
 You must also cooperate with your adjuster to provide any documents, receipts, or proof of ownership that may be necessary to process and complete your claim.